nsk6704/IAVLP/README.md

 - **Merge Sort**: Visualize recursive splitting and merging of subarrays
 - **Heap Sort**: Interactive heap construction and extraction to demonstrate in‑place sorting
 - **Selection Sort**: Step‑by‑step selection and swapping of the minimum element in each pass
 - **Bubble Sort**: Animated pairwise comparisons and swaps to “bubble” the largest elements to the end
+- **Insertion Sort**: Interactive insertion of elements into a growing sorted portion of the array

 ### Theory of Computation